-In Fiscal Year 2023, operating expenses, other than student aid and health services, increased primarily due to increases in salaries and benefits and one-time employee compensation packages and the increase in pension expense.
+In Fiscal Year 2023, operating expenses, other than student aid and health services, increased primarily due to increases in salaries and benefits and the increase in pension expense.
 In addition, the increase in public service expense is primarily in the Hemophilia Pharmacy, and Sheridan Clinic's grants sponsored by Health Resources and Services Administration (HRSA) at CU Anschutz.
 The increase in institutional support is primarily due to network infrastructure, information technology security and compliance at CU Denver | Anschutz.